Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Semi-classical analysis of recollision trajectory

 Once we get the solution of $t_c$, we will have the energy difference between electron and hole at time $t_c$:

 This energy difference will transfer to phonon emission.

-In Fig. \ref{sfig:trajectory}, we show the semi-classical solution of electron and hole trajectory, and the harmonic photon energy as a function of the recollision time.
+In Fig.~\ref{sfig:trajectory}, we show the semi-classical solution of electron and hole trajectory, and the harmonic photon energy as a function of the recollision time.
 One can see that the recollision almost occurs within one optical cycle.
-This observation is largely consistent with the Gabor time-profile analysis in the main text.
+Although the analysis here is semi-classical, this observation is largely consistent with the Gabor time-profile analysis in the main text (Fig. 3).
+This calculation provides a way to understand the trajectories observed in HHG spectra.